smapiot/piral/docs/tutorials/20-migrate-app.md

 * First step: Try to install the Piral CLI and see if your application just works when running `piral debug`.
 Presumably, you'd need to have an index.html referencing your script entry point and other things.

-For this to work you'd need to change from a perspective that only scripts and stylesheets will be transpiled to using an HTML file as the entry point.
+For this to work, you'd need to change from a perspective that only scripts and stylesheets will be transpiled to using an HTML file as the entry point.
 Most likely, you already have an HTML file - it is just without any `<script>` or `<link rel=stylesheet>` tag (using the `html-webpack-plugin`) or already prepared for the output.

 Just move the HTML file to your source folder and add `<script src="index.tsx"></script>` to point to your script entry point (assumed: `index.tsx`).
 Likewise, do the same for your stylesheet with: